Pyrmont, New South Wales: History

+The name of the area in the indigenous Dharug language is Pirrama.

 Pyrmont contained a mineral spring of cold water bubbling out of a rock and was thus named for a similar natural spring in Bad Pyrmont, close to Hanover, Germany.
 Thomas Jones was granted 55 acre of land on the peninsula in 1795.
 Land was sold to Obadiah Ikin in 1796 for 10 pounds, which he then sold to Captain John Macarthur in 1799 for a gallon of rum.

 Pyrmont was the site of quarries from a fairly early stage because of the quality of the sandstone.
 Charles Saunders, licensee of the Quarryman's Arms hotel, became the biggest quarrymaster, with three quarries established in the area from 1853.
 The work was continued by his son and grandson till circa 1931.
 The quarries were nicknamed Paradise, Purgatory and Hell Hole by the Scottish workers employed by Saunders.
 Steam-powered equipment was used there for the first time in Australia.
 The sandstone was used in many of the most significant buildings in Sydney.
 Saunders Street, near the site of the Paradise quarry, was named after Saunders.

-There is also a small brewery, the original was built in 1880 near where the Pyrmont Bridge Hotel stands today.
+Pyrmont developed into a significant industrial site from 1857, primarily for shipbuilding and maritime-related industries.
+Its strategic location on the Sydney Harbour made it an ideal spot for shipyards during the 19th century.

 The area was also the site of the first Presbyterian Church in the colony, built in 1864 and situated in Mount Street.
 The congregation eventually outgrew the premises and had to move to a new church at Quarry Street, Ultimo, in 1883.
 In the 1870s, a small Methodist chapel was built in Harris Street on land owned by Charles Saunders.
 In the 1920s, it was converted to the Maybanke Free Kindergarten, named after Maybanke Anderson, a feminist and educationist.
 It was still used for that purpose as of 2018.

 Pyrmont became a working class industrial and port community.
 A major sugar refinery was operated by CSR Limited.
 In 1900 the area had a population of around 30,000.
 The first Pyrmont Bridge opened in 1858.
 A larger bridge with a swinging span opened in 1902, but was closed to traffic in the 1980s.
 It was subsequently turned into a pedestrian precinct.
 In 1973, a public meeting held between residents of Pyrmont and Ultimo asked the Builders Labourers Federation imposed a green ban on the North Western Expressway to save much of the suburb.

+The Sydney Fish Market was opened in Pyrmont in 1966.
+As of 2025, the market is undergoing redevelopment to create a new, state-of-the-art facility at an adjacent site.
+The new Sydney Fish Market will open in January 2026.
+The old site will be redeveloped to parkland and housing.